 Private healthcare in Peru

 Private healthcare facilities are available in Peru, particularly in Lima and Cusco.
-Private health facilities are generally better staffed and equipped than public facilities and are the preferred option for expats living in Peru.
-It’s important for expats to ensure that they have some form of private health insurance.
-If moving to Peru as part of a corporate relocation package, this should be considered when negotiating a contract.
+These institutions are generally better staffed and equipped than public healthcare and are the preferred option for expats living in Peru.

 Private healthcare in Peru is generally quite affordable, but doctors will often expect cash payment upfront, regardless of a patient’s medical aid.
 So when visiting a doctor, it’s important to confirm this ahead of time.